 Group IV: 3 years

 The study focused on measuring various body conformation parameters.
 These included height at withers, body length, back length, neck girth, heart girth, and rear height.
 A flexible measuring tape was used to take these measurements accurately.
 Additionally, specific external skull measurements were taken to assess morphometry, including skull length, skull width, cranial length, cranial width, facial length, jaw length, and the lengths from prosthion, nasion, and bregma.
-Digital calipers provided the precision required for these measurements.
+Digital callipers provided the precision required for these measurements.
 To ensure reliability, each parameter was measured three times.
-The collected data was analyzed using descriptive statistics to find the mean and standard error.
-One-Way ANOVA was also performed using SPSS software to evaluate variations among the different age groups.
+The collected data were analysed using descriptive statistics to find the mean and standard error.
+One-way ANOVA was also performed using SPSS software to evaluate variations among the different age groups.
 The research aimed to provide insights into the physical characteristics of Indian Pariah dogs as they mature, contributing to a better understanding of their growth patterns and overall body conformation.
 The study underscores the value of precise morphometric measurements in evaluating canine health and development.

 RESULTS AND DISCUSSION